 While acceptably warm for its price, the Down Time 0 is not lightweight.
 The 650-fill duck down is warm, but its warmth-to-weight ratio is not anywhere near as good as bags with 800+ fill goose down (but those are more than twice the price).
 Lugging this bag miles into the mountains is a chore, but for winter time car camping or shorter excursions out to the hunting camp, this is a great choice.

 Western Mountaineering Versalite 10

 The Western Mountaineering Versalite is our go-to bag for ultralight winter adventures.
-Weighing in at a scant 2 lbs 1 oz, this bag has a great warmth-to-weight ratio and is awesome for spring ski tours and chilly climbing trips.
-As with all the bags from Western Mountaineering, the Versalite has an awesome snag-free zipper, a lofty draft tube, and a warm draft collar.
+Weighing in at a scant 2 lbs 1 oz, this bag has a great warmth-to-weight ratio and is fantastic for spring ski tours and chilly climbing trips.
+As with all Western Mountaineering bags, the Versalite has an excellent snag-free zipper, a lofty draft tube, and a warm draft collar.
 Paired with a down jacket, the versatile Versalite is a great choice for those who tend to sleep warm and want to cut weight.

-The Versalite isn't as weather resistant as some of the heavier bags in this review, but it packs down smaller and weighs less than every bag in its class, except for the REI Co-Op Magma, which isn't as warm.
-If you're going to be facing temperatures consistently colder than the mid-teens and below, we'd suggest carrying a warmer or heavier bag, like the Western Mountaineering Antelope or the 0-degree Kodiak.
+The Versalite isn't as weather-resistant as some of the heavier bags in this review, but it packs down smaller and weighs less than every bag in its class.
+If you're going to be facing temperatures consistently colder than the mid-teens and below, we'd suggest carrying a warmer or heavier bag, like the Mountain Hardwear Phantom 0 or the Western Mountaineering Kodiak.
 If not, this bag is worthy of falling in love with.